DataJediToolbelt/DataTier-DataLoaders/README.md

 our loaders against large datasets.
 - Simplified the datatypes we use for our data, we moved away from Integers to GUIDs and varchar datatypes for our data that is highly associated within the platform.
+- We have started moving towards providing Jupyter notebooks for common activities related to data loading, they can be located in the SQL directory.

 # Loading Order
 The following is the intended loading order, we have also prefixed the names of the